-Aggregate deflection is defined in "7.5 Stiffness" and includes penalties.
+Total weight is defined in section 7.4 and includes penalties.
+Aggregate deflection is defined in section 7.5 and includes penalties.

 7.7.
 Overall Performance

 The overall performance rating of a bridge is the sum of construction cost and structural cost ($C_c + C_s$).
 The bridge achieving the lowest value of this total wins the overall competition.